 North Texas hires Washington State play-caller Eric Morris

-DENTON, Texas (AP) North Texas hired Eric Morris as its football coach Tuesday, bringing in a former small college coach in Texas who spent the past season as offensive coordinator at Washington State.
+DENTON, Texas — North Texas hired Eric Morris as its head coach, bringing in a former small college coach in Texas who spent the past season as offensive coordinator at Washington State.

 Morris previously spent four seasons as head coach at Incarnate Word in San Antonio, guiding that program to the FCS playoffs in 2021.